 Early years pupil premium information for childcare providers

-The early years pupil premium (EYPP) gives providers additional funding to support disadvantaged children accessing an early education entitlement place.
+The early years pupil premium (EYPP) gives providers additional funding to support children from families receiving additional support accessing an early education entitlement place.

 The extra funding must be used to improve the quality of early years education.
 This could include additional training for staff or supporting staff in working on specialised areas such as speech and language.
 The funding for several children could also be combined to further support their learning and development within your setting.